Particular/docs.particular.net/nservicebus/msmq/subscription-persistence_config_core_[,4].partial.md

-WARNING: Storing subscriptions in MSMQ is not suitable when endpoints are scaled-out, because the subscription queue cannot be shared among multiple endpoints.s
+WARNING: Storing subscriptions in MSMQ is not suitable when endpoints are scaled-out, because the subscription queue cannot be shared among multiple endpoints.

 To configure MSMQ as the subscription persistence: